ArtifexSoftware/aptest/README.rst

 --draft-location <remote>
 .........................
-    Location to which the `draft`_ command rsync's from the local directory specified by `--wheelhouse-union-release`_.
+    Location to which the `draft`_ command rsync's from the local wheelhouse.

     If ``<remote>`` can be accessed via https, it can be used as a pypi-style package repository with: